 ALAA Dissertation Award

-Deadline: August 1, 2024
+Deadline: August 1, 2026

-These letters, which should include the nominee’s current contact information, must be sent by August 1, 2024, to the chair of the award committee.
+These letters, which should include the nominee’s current contact information, must be sent by August 1, 2026, to the chair of the award committee.
 Nominees and nominators are not required to be members of the Association for Latin American Art.
+Should an applicant be deemed eligible a PDF of the dissertation must be sent to all three members of the committee by August 15, 2026.
+A dissertation advisor who wishes to nominate more than two candidates must consult with the chair of the award committee.

 Dissertation Award Committee

-Sean Nesselrode Moncada, snesselr@risd.edu
+Sean Nesselrode Moncada, Chair snesselr@risd.edu

 2025 WINNER